A Dangerous Path

 A Dangerous Path is a fantasy novel, the fifth book in the Warriors series, written under the pseudonym of Erin Hunter.
 This individual book was written by Cherith Baldry.
-The story centers around Fireheart, deputy of ThunderClan, as he attempts to keep his Clan safe with the help of his ailing leader, while fighting off outside threats such as dogs and enemy Clans.
+The story revolves around Fireheart, deputy of ThunderClan, as he attempts to keep his Clan safe with the help of his ailing leader, while fighting off outside threats such as dogs and enemy Clans.

 The book was first published in the US as a hardcover on 1 June 2004.
 It has since been published as a paperback and as an e-book, and been published in other countries.
 A Dangerous Path has also been published in foreign languages, including French and Chinese.
 The book received positive reviews from reviewers such as Booklist and Horn Book Review, who praised the tensions and fast pace.

 Synopsis

 Setting

 The story takes place in a fictional forest populated by four groups of feral cats, ThunderClan, RiverClan, WindClan and ShadowClan.
 Each Clan has their own territory in which they live and hunt for prey in.
 They protect themselves from enemies such as rival Clans and wild animals.
 The story follows Fireheart and his adventures in ThunderClan.

 The forest is based on New Forest, which is located in Southern England.
 Besides New Forest, Loch Lomond, the Scottish Highlands, and the Forest of Dean also inspired the fictional locales in the novel.